PradKart/hello-world/README.md

 # hello-world
-My first repository
+My first repository.

-So, apparently I'm just checking how commits are made into this
+So, apparently I'm just checking how commits are made into this.